nbarbettini/Intro-Web-Series/Day 3/README.md

 ## Introducing setInterval

 One of the fun things you can do is to make something happen automatically.
-Javascript's ```setInterval()``` is a way to make something happen over time.
+JavaScript's ```setInterval()``` is a way to make something happen over time.
 It's use is tricky, and it is very easy to bog down a computer to the point where it is unusably slow (at least until the web page is closed) but can do some cool effects if used well.

 Try this
 ```javascript